BorenJ/Ipopt_Ubuntu/README.md

 # Ipopt_Ubuntu Install
 This project is intended to install and use NLP Ipopt in the ubuntu ros environment.
 The programming language is C++ and VSCode.
+After this, you can run the official example in /Ipopt/examples/hs071_cpp.
 - **Getting System Packages (Compilers,...)**
 `sudo apt-get install gcc g++ gfortran git patch wget pkg-config liblapack-dev libmetis-dev`